no-day/create-fp-ts-lib/README.md

 npm install -g create-fp-ts-lib create-fp-ts-lib
 ```

+If you want don't want to go through the questions, you can run `create-fp-ts-lib -q -n my-lib` to just specify a name and use the defaults for any other options.

 You can also use this shortcut to always invoke an up to date version: